maanuw/Fundamentals-of-Data-Science/README.md

 ## [Deliverable 3 - OLAP Vizualisation Data Mining](https://github.com/maanuw/Fundamentals-of-Data-Science/tree/main/OLAP-Vizualisation-Data-Mining-Deliverable-3)

+Part A.1.
+Standard OLAP operations – 8 queries in total Part A.2.
+Explorative operation
+Part B. BI dashboard and Information Visualization

 ## References
 List of data sources used for each dimension of our conceptual design.
 - Game Dimension